 These forms save time since users are notified of each submission.
 Plus, users can review them all at once in Jotform Tables.

-Jotform Approvals is a new product that allows users to build approval flows.
+Jotform Approvals gives users the power to build efficient approval flows.
 It works with the forms in your Jotform account — and rivals products like Kissflow and Process Street.
 Just use one of your forms as a starting point and add approval steps using the drag-and-drop Approval Builder.